-We classify development and prototype costs and related reimbursements as research and development.
+We classify development and prototype costs and related reimbursements as net research and development expenses.
 This is consistent with accounting standards applied in the automotive industry.
 Depreciation costs for tooling are included in cost of sales.

 Acquisition Transaction Expenses.
-During First Quarter 2017, we did not incur any acquisition transaction expenses.
-During 2016, we incurred \$37,000 in fees and expenses associated with the acquisition of CSZ which was completed on April 1, 2016.
+During First Half 2017, we did not incur any acquisition transaction expenses.
+During First Half 2016, we incurred \$671,000 in fees and expenses associated with the acquisition of CSZ which was completed on April 1, 2016.